Katmai National Park and Preserve: National park and preserve

 It took two more years for Congress to act on a final ANILCA bill.
 On December 2, 1980, the final bill established Katmai National Park and Preserve with 1037000 acre of additional park, bringing it to 3,674,529.33 acre and 308000 acre of preserve, with 3,384,358 acre of wilderness lands.
 Unlike most ANILCA parks, the legislation for Katmai did not grant subsistence hunting access to national park lands, only to the preserve.
 Sport and subsistence hunting is prohibited in Katmai National Park but allowed in the preserve.

+Fat Bear Week

+Beginning in 2014, the park has hosted a yearly event called Fat Bear Week, commemorating the bear's yearly preparations for hibernation.
+The event aims to raise awareness of conservation efforts, and draws over a million votes yearly.

-Environmental Issues
+Environmental issues

 Exxon Valdez oil spill

 The grounding of the oil tanker Exxon Valdez in Prince William Sound on March 24, 1989, produced extensive contamination of the Katmai coastline.
 By early April, oil had reached Kenai Fjords National Park.
 Oil reached Cape Douglas in Katmai on April 26 and points southwards in the following week.
 In early May, a variety of dredges and skimmer vessels were working in the Shelikof Strait, but 90% of the Katmai coastline was oiled.
 The worst-hit areas were Cape Chiniak and Chiniak Lagoon, Hallo Bay Beach and its lagoon, Cape Gull and Kaflia Bay, and Cape Douglas.
 Casualties in birds alone were estimated at 8,400 dead birds.
 Work resumed in 1990, with smaller efforts in 1991 to catch the last oil.